mengxiangjie/Github/Final Project/readme.md

 Once you click the play botton, the music will start playing and the visualized frequency will show up on the speakers.

 ##### There are three speakers that represent different frequencies.
-* The red circle represents 151-256 Hz
+* The red circle represents High frequency
-* The green circle represents 76-150 Hz
+* The green circle represents medium frequency
-* The blue circle represents 0-75 Hz
+* The blue circle represents low frequency